-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 "She has almost single-handedly drawn attention to her region, its agro-economy, wine, culture and sheer beauty."

-With the Michelin Guide not yet in Slovenia, it was the highest culinary accolade Ros could bring to her nation.
+With the Michelin Guide not yet in Slovenia, it was the highest culinary accolade Roš could bring to her nation.

-Who is Ana Ros?
+Who is Ana Roš?

-A self-taught chef, Ros helms Hisa Franko (meaning Frank's House) inn and restaurant in an Alpine corner of the Soca Valley, just a few miles from the Italian border.
+A self-taught chef, Roš helms Hiša Franko (meaning Frank's House) inn and restaurant in an Alpine corner of the Soca Valley, just a few miles from the Italian border.

 Her menu has been praised for its eclectic, original interpretations of Slovenian cuisine -- traditionally, a melting pot of influences from neighbors such as Italy and Austria.